DonaldKellett/csnaketerm/docs/index.md

 deb installer: [csnaketerm_0.1.0-1_amd64.deb](./csnaketerm_0.1.0-1_amd64.deb)

-Probably works on Linux Mint as well but untested
+Probably works on Linux Mint as well but yet to be tested

 ### Manual installation